-Between March and May 2022, the Deloitte Center for Health Solutions surveyed 17 executives from large biopharma companies across the globe to benchmark their organizations’ RWD/E aspirations, investments, capabilities, use cases, and ability to harness RWD/E. We also interviewed 10 leaders from industry groups, research organizations, and RWE organizations to understand how COVID-19 impacted the use and acceptance of RWD/E and what is needed to expand the utility of RWD/E in the coming years.
+Between March and May 2022, the Deloitte Center for Health Solutions surveyed 17 executives from large biopharma companies across the globe to benchmark their organisations’ RWD/E aspirations, investments, capabilities, use cases and ability to harness RWD/E. We also interviewed 10 leaders from industry groups, research organisations and RWE organisations to understand how COVID-19 impacted the use and acceptance of RWD/E and what is needed to expand the utility of RWD/E in the coming years.

-Since 2017, our RWE benchmarking studies have signaled biopharma’s growing focus on building capabilities to leverage RWE across the product life cycle.11 This year's survey results suggest RWE has evolved into a true end-to-end capability, with 90% of survey respondents saying their organization is attempting to use RWE for decision-making across the product life cycle.
+Since 2017, our RWE benchmarking studies have signalled biopharma’s growing focus on building capabilities to leverage RWE across the product life cycle.11 This year's survey results suggest RWE has evolved into a true end-to-end capability, with 90% of survey respondents saying their organisation is attempting to use RWE for decision-making across the product life cycle.

-The growing traction around IEP has also expanded the incorporation of RWE in the evidence planning process for assets.
-IEP enables cross-functional collaboration to create a common plan to leverage randomized clinical trial data and RWE approaches to meet the evidence needs of multiple stakeholders including HCPs, regulators, and payers, across the product life cycle.
-This enables companies to look at evidence planning holistically, make more strategic choices, and use resources efficiently to generate the most impactful RWE.
-Half of our survey respondents said their organization is actively undertaking IEP for one or more assets (figure 1).
+The growing traction around IEP has also expanded the limited of RWE in the evidence planning process for assets.
+IEP enables cross-functional collaboration to create a common plan to leverage randomised clinical trial data and RWE approaches to meet the evidence needs of multiple stakeholders including HCPs, regulators and payers, across the product life cycle.
+This enables companies to look at evidence planning holistically, make more strategic choices and use resources efficiently to generate the most impactful RWE.
+Half of our survey respondents said their organisation is actively undertaking IEP for one or more assets (figure 1).